House Chain Collapse: What should you do now?

 There is a definite possibility that the worst will happen though, and if you have a chain ahead of you, don’t make the mistake of thinking that completion is inevitable.

-Some reasons why chains break:
+Some reasons why house chains break or collapse:

 - A house buyer may find that they meet an unforeseen difficulty in arranging finance - It happens, and is often unavoidable.
 (A cash house buyer wouldn't have the same issue)